Got questions on how to finance an engagement ring? Our experts can help. Read on to find out now.

 Still looking for jewelry financing options for your wedding ring?
 Although this is a bit unconventional, decluttering is a fabulous way to earn extra money.
 Purging can be quite the motivator, especially if you’re combining households.
 With selling outlets such as Facebook Marketplace, eBay, and Craigslist, couples can earn cash quickly.

 Other alternatives are to hold a yard sale or take unwanted items to a pawn shop.
 You may be surprised about the items lying around your home that could help finance a ring long term.
 Another alternative is getting a part-time job or stepping up your side hustle to cover the cost.

+An engagement ring purchase is nothing short of a big deal.
+From loan amounts, to financing offers, to personal loans, this might not be a conversation or situation you look forward to working through.
+However, if you take the time to really research and weigh your options, you’re more likely to come out the other side in good financial shape.
 No matter how you choose to finance an engagement ring, be sure to head into the purchase with a bit of knowledge in hand about your options.
 Looking at diamond engagement rings is a time to level up, ditch the middle school Ring Pop, and propose with a stunner meant to last as long as your love.

 And for those times when your wedding budget seems to be getting the better of you, take advantage of Zola’s in-app budget calculator feature.
 Simply open the app, tap budget, and update with your wedding budget and spending.